nebula-labs-xyz/lendefi-dao/audit/Treasury.md

 }
 ```

-The implementation includes:
-- Restriction to MANAGER_ROLE only
-- Nonreentrant protection
-- Balance checks
-- Emission of events
-- Transfers to the timelock controller (not arbitrary addresses)
+With the MANAGER_ROLE now assigned exclusively to the timelock controller, emergency operations require decentralized governance approval, which significantly enhances security and prevents unilateral actions.

 ### Input Validation ✅
 The contract employs robust input validation: